redgis/visualStudioCodeEwam/README.md

 ## Alpha 0.2.6 - *Deliver on September 21, 2016*

 - [x] Overriding
-- [ ] Add a simple scenario
 - [x] review diff / merge capabilities of VS Code (context of reimplems) : we diff whatever we want, using URI, so it could even be a content provider I expect
-- [ ] Produce a video presenting all the features

 - Bug fixes and ergonomy
-    - [ ] API performance (i.e. GetMetaInfo : 10s to get metainfo of aWFActor when AdvancedComponents not compiled, due to serializer)
-        - use Florian's serializer for simple records
-        - maybe cache metainfo in local file
     - [x] Module parsing error due to aClassPreparer
     - [x] Breakpoint API not working
         - [x] Breakpoint UI refreshing